gabyru12/Connect4_MCTS_UCB/README.md

 - **Benchmarking**: Run multiple concurrent AI vs AI matches and save results for analysis.

 ### Dataset Generation
-- Datasets can be generated for early, mid, and late game states using MCTS.
+- Datasets can be generated using MCTS without or with softmax + datasets can also be generate creating random boards and applying MCTS to them.
-- Use the Jupyter notebook or the multiprocessing script to generate large datasets for training or research.
-- Datasets are saved as CSV or Excel files in the `datasets/` folder.
+- Datasets are saved as CSV files in the `datasets/` folder.

 ### Configuration
 - All AI parameters (exploration constant, number of iterations, tie value, etc.) are set in [other_version/configs/configs.txt](other_version/configs/configs.txt).